TouchFotos/Tulips.com/README.md

-# Astore - Ecommerce website
+# Tulips - Ecommerce website

-It is clone of Astore Ecommerce website with all basic functionalities of Ecommerce website.

 ## Technologies Used